neptune-ai/neptune-client-scale/README.md

 > [!NOTE]
 > This package only works with the `3.0` version of neptune.ai called Neptune Scale, which is in beta.
 >
+> It's supported on Linux and MacOS.
+>
 > You can't use the Scale client with the stable Neptune `2.x` versions currently available to SaaS and self-hosting customers.
 For the Python client corresponding to Neptune `2.x`, see https://github.com/neptune-ai/neptune-client.

 **What is Neptune?**